-This course is designed for middle schoolers who are looking to improve their leadership skills, are interested in challenging themselves, and are open to discovering the lifelong benefits and perspective that only wilderness travel with Outward Bound can offer.
+This course is designed for middle schoolers who are looking to improve their leadership skills, are interested in challenging themselves and are open to discovering the lifelong benefits and perspective that only wilderness travel with Outward Bound can offer.
 Convenient course start location in Philadelphia.

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

-Hiking along the Appalachian Trail as an expedition crew, students learn how to work together and discover the commitment and effort it takes to truly work as a team.
-The group will travel with all the food and equipment they need to conduct the expedition such as shelters, stoves, maps, emergency equipment and much more.
-You and your fellow crew members will learn basic outdoor skills like Leave-No-Trace Ethics, outdoor living and backcountry travel in order to successfully live, work, eat and adventure together.
-This process will not only hone communication, problem-solving, and leadership skills but will provide memories and experiences that will last a lifetime.
+As you hike along the Appalachian Trail with your expedition crew, you’ll learn how to work together and discover the commitment and effort it takes to truly work as a team.
+You will travel with all the food and equipment you need to conduct your expedition such as shelters, stoves, maps, emergency equipment and much more.
+You and your fellow crew members will learn basic outdoor skills like Leave-No-Trace ethics, outdoor living and backcountry travel in order to successfully live, work, eat and discover together.
+This process will not only hone your communication, problem-solving and leadership skills, but also take you on a journey unlike anything you’ve ever imagined.

-On this multi-element course, participants have the opportunity to become proficient in both backpacking and canoeing skills.
-Alongside familiarity and proficiency with outdoor exploration, students will develop a deeper level of self-discovery and the opportunity to hone leadership skills.
-Participants will gain an understanding of the value of teamwork and learn what it takes to be a compassionate leader while having fun and building strong relationships with their teammates.
+On our multi-element courses, participants have the opportunity to become proficient in backpacking, adventure climbing and canoeing skills.
+Alongside familiarity and proficiency with outdoor exploration, students will develop a deeper level of self-discovery and the ability to hone their leadership skills.
+On this longer course, participants gain an understanding of the value of teamwork and learn what it takes to be a compassionate leader while having fun and building strong relationships with their teammates.

 The Delaware Water Gap National Recreation Area encompasses 67,000 acres of mountain ridge, forest and floodplain on both sides of the Delaware River in the states of New Jersey and Pennsylvania.
-From the southern end of the park, students can view the S-shaped chasm of the Delaware Water Gap, where the river cuts a twisting path through 1,400-foot Kittatinny Ridge.
-Within the watershed of this river can be found steep wooded-and-rock slopes, bountiful rhododendron, dark hollows, deep ravines and tumbling waterfalls.
+From the southern end of the park, you can view the S-shaped chasm of the Delaware Water Gap, where the river cuts a twisting path through 1,400-foot Kittatinny Ridge.
+Within the river watershed, travelers discover steep wooded-and-rock slopes, bountiful rhododendron, dark hallows, tinsel-like ravines and tumbling waterfalls.